-- 12. DePiro also reviewed Claimant's IEP.
-Claimant's IEP contains a behavior intervention plan.
-(Ex.
-16, p.
-A112.)
-According to the behavior intervention plan, Claimant has low-intensity inflexibility with suggestions, choices, and constructive criticism two times per week for two minutes per week.
-(Ibid.)
-Claimant's IEP also has a behavior intervention goal, which she has achieved.
-(Id., p.
-A85.)
-Claimant does not receive any one-on-one assistance while at school. - 13.
-According to DePiro, the information from Claimant's IEP was significant to her because Claimant does not receive one-on-one aid at school, but despite that lack of support she does not appear to exhibit significant behavior challenges in a general education classroom setting.
-Moreover, Claimant's behavior described in the IEP generally conformed to DePiro's personal observation of Claimant. - 14.
-Based on her observation and a review of documents including Claimant's IEP, DePiro made several recommendations about Claimant's ongoing PA services.
+- 13. Based on her observation and a review of documents including Claimant's IEP, DePiro made several recommendations about Claimant's ongoing PA services.
 First, she recommended that "traditional" rather, than "specialized" PA services, be provided.
 (Ex.
-13, p.
-A78.)
+14, p.
+A81.)
 DePiro explained that traditional PA services are for supervision and support to engage in age-appropriate activities, while specialized PA services are required when a person exhibits significant self-injurious behaviors, property destruction, or physical aggression.
-DePiro recommended traditional PA services because Claimant did not demonstrate those behaviors. - 15.
+DePiro recommended traditional PA services because Claimant did not demonstrate those behaviors. - 14.
 Next, DePiro recommended the "sibling rate" be paid when PA is provided to Claimant at home, including at night.
 (Ex.
-13, p.
-A78.)
+14, p.
+A81.)
 DePiro explained that PA services are a "second set of hands" to assist the caregiver with morning and evening routines and making sure the child is engaged in appropriate activities, and general supervision and support.
-In recommending the "sibling rate," DePiro concluded that Claimant did not need an additional person to provide one-on-one PA support.
-Rather, one PA could split their attention between Claimant, her younger brother, and her older brother, as applicable, during that time.
-If Claimant was the only child in the home, DePiro would not recommend that NLACRC provide PA services at all, as it is her opinion that Claimant's parents could handle those responsibilities.

-- 16. On cross-examination, DePiro stated that she had conducted a behavior observation of Claimant and her siblings before 2024, likely in 2022.
+In recommending the "sibling rate," DePiro had concluded that Claimant did not need an additional person to provide one-on-one PA support.
+Rather, one PA could split their attention between Claimant, his older sister, and his older brother, as applicable, during that time.
+If Claimant was the only child in the home, DePiro would not recommend that NLACRC provide PA services at all, as it is her opinion that Claimant's parents could handle those responsibilities. - 15.
+On cross-examination, DePiro stated that she had conducted a behavior observation of Claimant and his siblings before 2024, likely in 2022.
 At the time, she recommended that PA services continue to be provided at the traditional level and at an individual rate, rather than a sibling rate.
 But DePiro could not recall what, if anything, had changed about Claimant between DePiro's 2022 and 2024 observations to suggest that a change to the level of Claimant's PA services was appropriate.
-Rather, DePiro stated her recommendation regarding the level of PA service Claimant required was based on her most recent observation of Claimant and the documents she was provided in connection with that observation. - 17.
-Also while on cross-examination, DePiro stated she did not contact Claimant's adaptive skills training (AST) provider to receive additional information about Claimant before making her recommendations.
+Rather, DePiro stated her recommendation regarding the level of PA service Claimant required was based on her most recent observation of Claimant and the documents she was provided in connection with that observation.

+- 16. Also while on cross-examination, DePiro stated she did not contact Claimant's adaptive skills training (AST) provider to receive additional information about Claimant before making her recommendations.
 She explained that Mother stated during the observation that Claimant had not been receiving those services for very long or consistently, and thus information from that provider would not be helpful.
 DePiro did, however, review an initial assessment written by the provider, as noted in her report.
 (See Ex.
-13, p.
-A78.) - 18.
+14, p.
+A80.) - 17.
 As discussed below, a letter from the AST provider about Claimant's progress was introduced into evidence in Claimant's case-in-chief.
 (Ex.
-G.) The letter states that the provider conducted a Vineland-3 Comprehensive Interview of Claimant in late September 2024 and that the results of that interview, along with their own observations, suggest Claimant "requires one on one attention from an adult[.]"
+E.) The letter states that the provider conducted a Vineland-3 Comprehensive Interview of Claimant in late September 2024 and that the results of that interview, along with their own observations, suggest Claimant "requires one on one attention from an adult[.]"
 DePiro stated she did not have this information at the time of her observations and recommendation.
 But she also explained that the Vineland-3 assessment results referenced in the letter are based on parent interviews and not observations of the provider.